Prison Diary / Book design

 Hidde van Seggelen gallery

 The Hidde van Seggelen Gallery inhabits a great custom built space in the Gasworks in South West London and represents a range of contemporary artists.
 For the re-brand which accompanied the gallery's move to it's new site, I created a website and identity.
-I have been working with the gallery ever since overlooking the design of all printed material as well as gallery signage.
-Have a look at the site here!
+I also worked with the gallery subsequently, overlooking the design of all printed material as well as gallery signage.

 Estate – Myrdle Court Press